ycrc/ycrc.github.io/docs/data/permissions.md

 ## Share With Specific Users or Other Groups

 It can be very useful to create shared directories that can be read and written by multiple users, or all members of a group.
 The linux command `setfacl` (with its counterpart, `getfacl`) is useful for this, but can be complicated to use.
 We recommend that you create a shared directory somewhere in your `project` or `scratch` directories, rather than `home`.
 When sharing a sub-directory in your `project` or `scratch`, you need first share your `project` or `scratch`, and then share the sub-directory.
 Here are some simple scenarios.

+!!!note
+    On Bouchet cluster, `project` and `scratch` directories are configured with different permission settings than on other clusters.
+As a result, the methods described below for sharing a directory does not work on Bouchet.
+If you need to share a directory with specific users or other groups on Bouchet, please [contact us](/#get-help    ) for assistance.

 ### Share a Directory with All Members of a Group